collective/bda.plone.finder/README.txt

   * apply corresponsing GS profile

-  * now you have a link named 'Finder' in the portal Actions which triggers the widget
+  * now you have a link named 'Finder' in the document Actions which trigger the widget

 Credits